rileyatodd/personalSite/articles/perf-as-environmentalism.md

 ## Impact of code performance
-Less cycles wasted on unnecessary or inefficient code directly reduces the amount of power consumed by running said code which indirectly, in aggregate, results in less coal burned.
+Less cycles wasted on unnecessary or inefficient code directly reduces the amount of power consumed by running said code which, in aggregate, results in less coal burned.

 ## Webpage Bloat as low-hanging fruit
 - Less webpage bloat, less cycles spent on network & parsing -> less power consumed